UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 A `list` is an ordered collection of values.
 To create a list, we put the contents of the list in between square brackets `[]`, where each item of the list is separated by a comma.
 A `list` can contain values of different types.
-The example below contains 6 `str` entries.
+The example below contains six `str` entries.

 ```{code-cell} ipython3
 cities = ["Toronto", "Vancouver", "Montreal", "Calgary", "Ottawa", "Winnipeg"]